 - Eating in secret

 If you're worried that your child may have an eating disorder, contact his or her doctor to discuss your concerns.
-If needed, you can get a referral to a qualified mental health provider for treatment.
+If needed, you can get a referral to a qualified mental health professional with expertise in eating disorders, or if your insurance permits it, contact an expert directly.

 The exact cause of eating disorders is unknown.
 As with other mental illnesses, there may be many causes, such as: